Skip to content

 How Sessions Work

-3. SessionManager.create_session(...) writes a record to the configured backend (Redis by default)
+3. Writes a session record to the configured backend (Redis by default)

-4. A new CSRF token is generated and bound to the session
+4. Generates a CSRF token bound to the session

 • session_id — HTTP-only, the session identifier